Section on Neural Gene Expression (SNGE)

 Our latest work examines the role of the vasopressin 1b receptor (Avpr1b) in the brain.
-It is found predominantly in the CA2 region of the hippocampus, an area that receives innervation from the AVP-producing paraventricular nucleus of the hypothalamus.
-We made Avpr1b knockout mice to inactivate the receptor and observed that these mice have a marked reduction in social, but not predatory or defensive, aggression in males and females .
-They also have modest declines in social recognition in males and females .
+It is expressed predominantly in the CA2 region of the hippocampus, an area that from the AVP-producing paraventricular nucleus of the hypothalamus.
+We made Avpr1b knockout mice to inactivate the receptor and observed that these mice have a marked reduction in social, but not predatory or defensive, aggression in males and females.
+They also have modest declines in social recognition in males and females.
 Recently, we showed that viral replacement of Avpr1b in the CA2 area of the mouse hippocampus in these knockout mice restores aggression.
 Furthermore, the Avpr1b (and Oxtr) enables significant potentiation of excitatory synaptic responses in CA2, but not in CA1 or in slices from Avpr1b (and Oxtr, respectively) knockout mice.
 Most recently, we demonstrated that optogenetic stimulation of vasopressin fibers within the mouse CA2 strongly enhances social, but not object memory.
 This vasopressin release from fibers arising in the paraventricular nucleus, lengthens the social memory by at least 80 fold and is inhibited by a locally infused Avpr1b antagonist.
 In addition, the enhancement is produced by stimulation during the acquisition phase of the memory and not during the recall phase.

 Current members of the SNGE: